-Wilson Price Hunt and Donald Mackenzie left New York soon after the Pacific Fur Company was formed.
+Wilson Price Hunt and Donald Mackenzie left New York soon after the Pacific Fur Companywas formed in 1810.
 The two men went to Montreal, and then to Michilimackinac to hire French-Canadian voyageurs and trappers.
-Two of the men hired while in Mackinac were Ramsey Crooks, as a full partner, and Joe Gervias.
+Two of the men hired while in Mackinac were Ramsey Crooks, as a full partner, and Joe Gervais.
 Hunt and his men took the Green Bay, Fox, and Wisconsin rivers to Prairie du Chien, then down the Mississippi to St. Louis.
 Not wanting the expense of wintering his men in St. Louis, Hunt took the men up the Missouri to where they could live off the land, until the ice broke up in the spring.
 After his men were settled on the Nodawa River (Nodaway River), which was about fifteen miles above St. Joseph, Missouri, Wilson Hunt went back to St. Louis to hire more hunters and a Sioux interpreter.

 During the fall and winter, several men joined up at the Nodawa camp, including Robert McClellan and John Day.
 A former partner of Ramsey Crooks, McClellan was given two and one-half shares in the Pacific Fur Company.